Glossary

 • Location

-Long term loans secured against a property.
-They are repaid on the death or entry into long term care of the last borrower, usually by the sale of the property.
+Long-term loans secured against a property.
+They are repaid on the death or entry into long-term care of the last borrower, usually by the sale of the home.

 At the end of the term the amount owed cannot be more than the value of the property, therefore leaving no debt to the estate.

 Long term loans secured against the property.
-They are repaid on the death or entry into long term care of the last borrower, usually by the sale of the property.
+The interest must be repaid monthly, with the capital balance repaid on the death or entry into long-term care of the last borrower, usually by the sale of the property.

 • Traditional mortgages